 This is important because hackers are looking for any point of entry into a larger network, and may gain access through a weak password.

 On accounts or devices that contain sensitive information, make sure your password is strong, unique—and not easily guessable.
 Adding your birthday to your mother’s maiden name won’t cut it.
-A good password manager like LastPass can quickly generate hard-to-crack passwords for you.
+A good password manager can quickly generate hard-to-crack passwords for you.

 Step 2: Secure your log-in process